 Everyone Else Is Buying It

-Rather than buying based on what’s hot, do some research and learn about the fundamentals behind an investment.
+Rather than buying based on what’s hot, do some research and learn about the fundamentals of an investment.

 You Have to Buy It Now